 The ideal solar home will have a large (as large as possible) face with a southern exposure with little to no interference from vents, chimneys and other obstructions.

-Solar panels on West and East faces are also applicable, but will suffer an efficiency loss relative to their south-facing counterparts.
+Solar panels on West and East faces are also applicable, but will result in a slight efficiency loss relative to their south-facing counterparts.
 Solar panels facing due East or West, will produce at approximately 80% of the energy that the same solar panels would if they were facings south.
 Other factors, such as tilt, play into the exact efficiency loss from the azimuth, but 80% is an accurate ballpark estimate.

-The ideal tilt for solar panels in Edmonton is 45 degrees to 53 degrees (latitude).
+The ideal tilt for solar panels are approximately equal to the latitude within 15 degrees.
 Designing your home as close to this tilt is ideal, but it is certainly not detrimental if it can't be done.
-Most homes are built with a 4:12 pitch, or 18 degree tilt, which is still fine for solar energy generation.
+Most homes are built with a 4:12 pitch, or 18 degree tilt, which is still great for solar energy generation.
 Steep tilts are great for energy production but may come with added installation costs due to working at difficult angles.

 Snow will shed better on steeper tilts which is ideal for off-grid homes or net-zero homes.